xeniakal/AMLS_20-21_SN20159465/README.md

 * In *.py* files, only final best performing model's code is included with the best preprocessing technique for each task, while accuracy reports (including metrics and confusion matrixes) for each train, validation and test data are provided.
 * **‘Dataset’** folder is empty for the shake of memory bandwidth on Github.
 If you want to run the project use this folder to insert the datasets from the link provided.

+***!!Notice!!***
+*.ipynb* files contain the whole task pipeline with the multiple models tested until find the best performing! *.py* files contain only the best performing model - if want to run any other model just follow the headlines inside notebooks to run your desired model.

 ## Tasks

 In order to avoid overfitting (our model not to be tuned to the data its been given), each time we were running our models, ***a random partition of dataset into train, validation and test set*** was implemented, always in proportion of ***70:15:15***.